ZoTechGroup/zt_rsa/Readme.md

 ## **[ZoTech FPGA-based RSA accelerator](http://zotechgroup.com/)** ##

 # Overview #
 **The ZoTech FPGA-based RSA accelerator** speeds-up the Montgomery multiplication operation - the most heavily used operation in RSA algorithms.
 The accelerator supports a maximum key length of 2048 bits.
 Being implemented as OpenSSL compliant engine on following platforms the performances achieved are:
-  Amazon AWS F1 iinstance: upto 28,000 RSA signs per second vs 4,500 signs per second with SW-only implementation Alveo U250 on Nimbix:    upto 32,000 RSA signs per second vs 9,000 signs per second with SW-only implementation
+  Amazon AWS F1 iinstance: upto 28,000 RSA signs per second vs 4,500 signs per second with SW-only implementation.
+  Alveo U250 on Nimbix:    upto 32,000 RSA signs per second vs 9,000 signs per second with SW-only implementation.

 Two basic use cases are presented.

 **Montgomery Modular Exponentiation direct optimized API**
 * To compile this example please execute the following steps:
-  `cd ~/<path to zt_rsa>/rsa_accel/build/SDx_<platform>` `./make_host_app.sh` This will create demo executable.
+  `cd ~/<path to zt_rsa>/rsa_accel/build/SDx_<platform>`
+  `./make_host_app.sh` This will create demo executable.
 * To run the example please execute the following steps:
   `sudo sh` This step is not needed for Nimbix platform.
   `./run_hw_<platform>.sh`

-**OpenSSL compliant Modular Exponentiation engine API** OpenSSL interface to direct optimized API of ZoTech RSA accelerator is implemented as an OpenSSL engine shared library **_ZoTech_AWS_RSA_Engine.so_**.
+**OpenSSL compliant Modular Exponentiation engine API**
+OpenSSL interface to direct optimized API of ZoTech RSA accelerator is implemented as an OpenSSL engine shared library **_ZoTech_AWS_RSA_Engine.so_**.
 The engine replaces **`int BN_mod_exp(BIGNUM *r, BIGNUM *a, const BIGNUM *p, const BIGNUM *m, BN_CTX *ctx)`**.
 The FPGA-based accelerator is invoked automatically each time when OpenSSL performs RSA cryptographic operation which uses **`BN_mod_exp()`**.
 The example assumes existence of compiled and installed **OpenSSL v1.1.1a**.
 * To compile this example please execute the following steps:
   `source ~/<path to zt_rsa>/rsa_accel/build/xilinx_<platform>_run_setup`